-The Academy of Lactation Policy and Practice (ALPP) lists the knowledge and skills CLCs acquire through their training and use on the job, including:
+The Academy of Lactation Policy and Practice (ALPP) lists the knowledge and skills CLCs receive through their training and use on the job.

-- Providing evidence-based information on breastfeeding and medications and other drugs
+- Provide evidence-based information on breastfeeding and medications

-- Counseling, educating, and supporting pregnant and breastfeeding mothers in a clinically competent manner
+- Provide counseling, education, and support in a clinically competent manner

-- Advocating for public health strategies and policies that promote, protect, and support breastfeeding
+- Advocate for public health strategies and policies that promote, protect, and support breastfeeding

-- Maintaining records in compliance with ALPP's ethical code and documentation guidelines
+- Maintain records in compliance with ALPP's ethical code and documentation guidelines

-- Coordinating care according to professional behavioral and ethical standards
+- Coordinate care according to professional behavioral and ethical standards

-- Determining the behavioral, cultural, physical, and social conditions that predispose mothers and newborns to complex or complicated breastfeeding experiences
+- Determine the behavioral, cultural, physical, and social conditions that may contribute to complex or complicated breastfeeding experiences

-CLCs find employment in a variety of workplaces, such as hospital maternity units and birth centers, neonatal intensive care units, outpatient lactation clinics, physician and midwife offices, public health agencies, and private practice.
+CLCs can find employment in many different workplaces, including hospital maternity units and birth centers, neonatal intensive care units, outpatient lactation clinics, physician and midwife offices, and private practice.